JoranAngevaare/optim_esm_base/README.md

 bash set_jupy.sh
 ```
-This package is the base
+This package is the base for `optim_esm_tools` so we also include how to install that
 ```
 ## Optional optim_esm_tools
 git clone https://github.com/JoranAngevaare/optim_esm_tools.git ../oet